Electronic Visit Verification (EVV)

-There are multiple EVV designs that meet the requirements of the CURES Act.
-States are allowed to select the design which best meets the current needs of the state, the service providers and the service recipients.
+There are multiple EVV system designs that meet the requirements of the CURES Act.
+States are allowed to select the system design that best meets the current needs of the state, the service providers and the service recipients.
 In order to comply with the CURES Act, the Missouri Department of Social Services (DSS), MO HealthNet Division (MHD) has opted to pursue an open vendor model, allowing providers of PCS and HHCS to select the EVV vendor which best suits their needs, or to continue to utilize their existing system.
-The implementation of the EVV vendor will not be funded by MHD monies.
+MHD monies will not fund the implementation of the EVV vendor.

-The state will establish technology requirements for all EVV systems and acquire a vendor neutral aggregator solution to compile all data and present it in a standardized format for review and analysis.
+The state has announced the award of a contract for a vendor neutral aggregator solution to compile all data and present it in a standardized format for review and analysis.
+The contract was awarded to Sandata Technologies, LLC.
 Use of the aggregator solution will allow the state to maintain quality oversight while providing flexibility in vendor selection by PCS and HHCS providers.
 Following full implementation of the aggregator solution, state staff as well as designated staff from the PCS and HHCS provider agencies will have access to specific information related to service delivery from the aggregator system.

-All EVV systems utilized in the state will be required to meet the technology requirements for the interface with the aggregator system.
-Upon selection of an aggregator solution and definition of interface requirements, details will be distributed as well as available on this site.
-The EVV vendor funds the cost of the interface.
-If an EVV vendor is not able to meet the requirements of data collection or exchange with the aggregator, they will not be considered an acceptable EVV vendor and the provider will be required to select another EVV vendor to be in compliance with the CURES Act.
+As part of their contract, Sandata Technologies, LLC will work with each EVV system utilized in the state to meet the technology requirements for the interface with the aggregator system.
+The EVV vendor funds any cost related to the interface.
+If after working with Sandata Technologies, LLC an EVV vendor is not able to meet the requirements of data collection or exchange with the aggregator, they will not be considered an acceptable EVV vendor.
+The provider will be required to select another EVV vendor to comply with the CURES Act.
 Any provider of Medicaid funded PCS who is determined to be out of compliance with EVV requirements will be at risk of losing their contract with Missouri Medicaid Audit and Compliance (MMAC).